 Posted on 30 March 2013 by Tim

-We have excellent relationships with those lenders that provide this type of finance, and in the main they are very reasobnably priced.
+We have excellent relationships with those lenders that provide this type of finance, and in the main they are very reasonably priced.

 I think it would be worth having a chat with one of our consultants, to run through your options as to how this would work and to answer any queries you may have.

-If you'd like to do this, then please let me know and I'll arrange a convenient time for one of them to contact you.
+If you'd like to do this, then please let us know by submitting an enquiry and we'll arrange a convenient time for one of them to contact you.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.